 We’ve also got our everyday dishonesty that I believe we’ve come to sometimes feel is completely acceptable.
 These are those moments where we lose our ‘courage to speak up despite others’ moods or discouragement.’

 Or, they can be those moments when we feel like our honesty may have a short or long-term negative impact on us (professionally or personally).
-And unfortunately, we may be right about the short-term, but if we handle it well, the long-term effect should be a positive one.
+And unfortunately, we might be right about the short-term.
+But, if we handle the negative impact well (enjoy what we learn from it), the long-term effect should be a positive one.